qooxdoo-archive/next/component/standalone/server/readme.txt

   cd test
   node node.js

-npm-package-test:
-Tests the structure under npm/build, to be sure it's a valid npm package before publishing.
-Depends on 'npm-package-copy' having run.
-(This creates test/npm/node_modules).

 npm-package-publish:
 Publishes the qooxdoo npm module to npmjs.org.
 Depends on 'npm-package-copy' having run, and a valid npm user account.